 Settled View Post 10A Paul IS Influenced by Pagans; Hebrews IS Influenced by Plato; Openness Has Jesus Making Mistakes; Openness Apparently Teaches that Evil Happens for No Reason [p.
 201]

 Open View Post 10B Living, Personal, Relational, Good, and Loving; Settled View Lost the Debate on its Own Terms; Summarizing the Mat.
 6:8, Peter and Judas Arguments; Settled View Bias Regarding the Son of Man Title; Winning on Scriptural Terms; Bob Role Plays Sam to Answer Remaining Questions [p.
 205]

-APPENDICES (some available only in the BEL printed version of this Open Theism debate)
+APPENDICES (page numbers for the BEL PDF of this Open Theism debate)

 Appendix 1: Battle Royale General Rules [p.
 221]

 Appendix 2: Pool of Siloam (above) [p.
 225]

 Appendix 3: The Fetology of Ps.
 139 [p.
 227] Online Bonus: On Non-Prophesies